LowriWilliams/LowriWilliams.github.io/content/_index.md

           icon: frontiers
           organization: Frontiers
           title: Member of Editorial Board
-          description: A member of the editorial board of the new "Social Data Science - Using Social Networks Data for Social Impact" journal
+          description: A member of the editorial board of the new "Social Data Science - Using Social Networks Data for Social Impact" journal.

         - date_end: ''
           date_start: '2022-02-01'